Skip to main content

 KOTS Installations

-For applications installed with Replicated KOTS, configure one or more status informers in the Replicated Application custom resource.
-For more information, see Add Status Informers in Adding Resource Status Informers.
+For applications installed with Replicated KOTS, configure one or more status informers in the KOTS Application custom resource.
+For more information, see Adding Resource Status Informers.

-When Helm chart-based applications that include the Replicated SDK are deployed by KOTS, the SDK inherits the KOTS status informers configured in the Application custom resource.
+When Helm-based applications that include the Replicated SDK and are deployed by KOTS, the SDK inherits the status informers configured in the KOTS Application custom resource.
 In this case, the SDK does not automatically report the status of the resources that are part of the Helm release.
 This prevents discrepancies in the instance data in the vendor platform.

 Understanding Application Status